 Our lightest SPF50+ under the Open’s Sun

 Throughout January, Australia represents a very high risk of harm from unprotected sun exposure.
-Aside from wearing hats and UV-blocking sunglasses, it is recommended that all AO attendees apply a broad spectrum SPF 50+ sunscreen every 2 hours, even when cloudy.
+Aside from wearing hats and UV-blocking sunglasses, it is recommended that all AO attendees protect their skin with a broad spectrum SPF 50+ sunscreen when the UV index is 3 or above and reapply every 2 hours, even when cloudy.

-As the Official Sunscreen Partner, La Roche-Posay will ensure patrons will have the opportunity to protect their skin and access complimentary sunscreen samples, via five conveniently located satellite Sunscreen Stations around the Melbourne Park precinct.
+As the Official Sunscreen Partner, La Roche-Posay will ensure patrons will have the opportunity to protect their skin and access complimentary sunscreen samples, via five conveniently located satellite Sunscreen Stations around the Melbourne Park precinct and Federation Square.
+Including an exciting NEW UV Experience located at the High Street Station to see the visible protection that sunscreen provides and the La Roche-Posay Play Castle located in the Kid’s Ball Park.
 Anthelios’ best-selling sunscreens will also be available for purchase at the official AO onsite retail shop.

-In additional to the very high* protection, this iconic sunscreen showcases an ultra-light texture that absorbs effortlessly into the skin with a non-greasy, non-sticky, invisible matte finish.
-Infused with La Roche-Posay’s unique, soothing Thermal Spring Water, the fragrance-free, non-comedogenic formula will not clog pores and is suitable for all skin types.
+In additional to the very high* protection, this iconic sunscreen showcases an ultra-light texture that absorbs effortlessly into the skin with a non-greasy, non-sticky and invisible finish.
+Infused with La Roche-Posay’s unique, soothing Thermal Spring Water, the fragrance-free, non-comedogenic formula will not clog pores and is suitable for all skin types, including sensitive.